 Call for Participation

-The second Heritage Dot conference ‘HDot 2.0: Ambition, Access & Added Value’ will take place online on 12th-13th September 2022.
+The second Heritage Dot conference ‘HDot 2.0: Ambition, Access & Added Value’ will take place online on 22nd March 2023.

 Heritage Dot explores the exciting collision between the worlds of digital tools and technology and cultural heritage.
 This fusion creates new relationships between past and future, tradition, and innovation.
 It enables new audiences to reinterpret the past and technologies of the future to reimagine professional practice.
 At the same time, its continually evolving nature can be a confusing space, placing demands on people and organisations within a changing landscape in terms of access to resources.

 We invite practitioners, professionals, researchers and anyone with an interest in digital cultural heritage to present your work – which may be a completed project or one in progress – to Heritage Dot.
 Participants are encouraged to contribute in a range of formats for presentation online, including talks, interactive displays, papers, demonstrations, panels, posters, workshops or boot camps.
 All can be accommodated within the conference programme.

 Submissions are especially sought that investigate or relate to the main conference theme ‘Ambition, Access & Added Value’ or the suggested topics listed below, but we also welcome proposals that explore other aspects of digital cultural heritage.
 We are particularly interested in proposals that:

 - Explore where ambition lies within the field of digital heritage and how this has been affected by the shifts in cultural heritage consequent to the pandemic; what does ambition look like from grass roots to global leaders?